Vimala College

 The college is under the religious jurisdiction of the Syro-Malabar Catholic Archdiocese of Thrissur and is one of the leading educational institutions related to or run by church organizations.
 Vimala College was the only women's college in Kerala which offered exclusively graduate and post-graduate programmes.
 The college was presented the R Shankar Award in 2002 by the Government of Kerala.
 It has been re-accredited with an A grade at 3.3 CGPA in a four-point scale in 2008 by the National Assessment and Accreditation Council, Bangalore.
+The college is ranked 80th among colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.